cerebral-technology/alexmill.github.io/posts/_posts/2018-03-08-fourier-series-spinning-circles-visualization.md

 I could not track the source of the image down, but&mdash;with the 3Blue1Brown video fresh in my mind&mdash;
 I was thoroughly determined to understand the math behind this visualization.
-I took Fourier Analysis as a sophomore in college, but it has been quite a while since I really grokked the math behind it all.
+I took Fourier Analysis as a sophomore in college, but it has been quite a while since I really grokked it.

 This led me on down the foolhardy path of recreating this visualization myself.
-It turns out, the math behind it all isn't completely incomprehensible.
+It turns out, the math behind this visualization isn't completely incomprehensible.
 The animation/visualization, on the other hand, is an entirely different story (to be revisted shortly).
 As opposed to taking an engineer's approach to the problem (which may be more intuitive), I like to motivate Fourier analysis using linear algebra (which, as would be expected from a math major, is more elegant).